blaze/blaze/docs/source/_static/presentations/markdown/foundations.md

 *  The Global Interpreter Lock (GIL) stops two Python threads from manipulating Python objects simultaneously
-*  Can use multiple processes in simple cases
+*  Solutions:
+    * Compute in separate processes (hard to share data)
-*  PyData could cheat the GIL
+    * Release the GIL and use C/Fortran code

-   because we rely on C/Fortran code

-   but we don't take advantage of this

 ### PyData rests on single-threaded foundations